jbenet/juan.benet.ai/_posts/2014-02-21-data-management-vocabulary.md

 ## storage
 for our purposes, digital storage of files in computers.

+## Universal Format
+For our purposes, a format capable of storing any schema.
+Examples: JSON, XML.
+Contrast to GeoJSON, a format specific to a set of schemas, or a [_schema-laden_ format](#schema-laden-format).

 ## Version
 a snapshot of files at a particular point in time.
 Versions are useful to trace histories of changes.